RetroReversing/retroReversing/categories/consoles/PokemonMini.md

 They also released similar projects for non-Nintendo licensed products such as the `Pocket Sakura` which is the same hardware as the Pocket Pikachu but could communicate with the Sakura Wars game for gameboy [^2]!

+## Denyusha
+Denyusha were contracted out by The Pokemon Company to make 3 different games for the Pokemon Mini console, according to their official website they started working with the Pokemon Corporation in June 2001 but had already worked with Nintendo since 1998 [^5].

+The games Denyusha developed for the Pokemon Mini are as follows:
+* Pichu Bros. mini
+* Pokémon Party mini
+* Pokémon Zany Cards

+---
+# Hardware
+Unlike previously thought, Nintendo SDD did not actually create custom hardware for the Pokemon Mini, as it would have been far too expensive for such a low profile device.
+Instead they used somewhat off the shelf parts as it was recently found out that the CPU is actually a standard `Seiko Epson` model that was previously used to power similar devices with small LCDs.

+The hardware for the Pokemon Mini was provided by `Seiko EPSON` which included a 8-bit CPU called the `S1C88` , it was a cpu that was commonly sold for small portable devices such as watches or pedometers.

 ---
 # Game Development